keithbuhler/keithbuhler.github.io/teaching.md

 <img src="/img/measurelearning.png" alt="propermeasure" align="right" hspace="20" height="300" width="300">

 I have been teaching full time in universities or classical high schools for more than 8 years.

-The last 4 hours I have been a philosophy instructor teaching courses in philosophy, metaphysics, ethics, bioethics, and philosophy of religion at the University of Kentucky and Asbury University.
-Before that, I served as Director of High School Studies at a classical school, where I designed a great books curriculum to guide studenst through the history of western thought.
-Before that, I served as Master Tutor at Torrey Academy where I taught and designed courses in humanities.
+At the Universty of Kentucky and Asbury University, I've taught metaphysics, ethics, bioethics, and philosophy of religion courses.
+Before that, I served one year as Director of High School Studies at a classical school, and two years as Master Tutor at Torrey Academy where I both taught and designed courses in humanities, Great Books, and western civilization.
 Students enjoy my enthusiasm for the subject and personable approach to classroom discussion.

 ### Teaching Statement